thetsGit/portfolio-master/README.md

 - Hobbies
 - Projects

-In profile section, I've presented an image(Luffy this timexD), my name, email, phone number, a brief about me and social links to linkedin and gihub.
-In skills section, I've presented my skills mainly in two sections(frontend and backend) and a brief in others and design sections.
-In project section, I've placed my top five favourite projects
-- Savannah - online fashion shop
-- Healthy - your diet partner
--  Xplore Travel agency website
-- Facebit - facebook ui in css3
-- CinieBookie - ios cinema booking app)
-I personally developed along my journey.

 ## Highlights
 - Navigator
-There's the Luffy'head(the navigator) you could find on bottom right corner which will help you to poke around the website very quickly and easily.
-I've implemented this feature in pure CSS3 for style and used transition and transform attributes for animation
+There's the Luffy's head(the navigator) you could find on the bottom right corner which would help you to poke around the website very quickly and easily.
+It's implemented in pure CSS3 and used animated in terms of transition and transform css attributes.
-- modeToggler
+- Mode Toggler
-There's also a button called mode toggler which you could find helpful to toggle modes(dark and light).
-It's implemented using CSS3 for style and javascript for dom manipulation
+Obviously, just a button called mode toggler which you could find handy to toggle modes(dark and light).
+It's just implemented in terms of DomApi and CSS3.

 ## Technologies used: